 The last lesson at the end of each chapter is an opportunity to revisit the chapter’s theme before moving on.
 This gives you another opportunity to reinforce everything you've just been taught.

-, Spanish, and a few other popular languages contain an ‘Explore’ menu.
+French, Spanish, and a few other popular languages contain an ‘Explore’ menu.
 Here you'll find a selection of videos in your chosen language, complete with English subtitles.
 So far, the selection of audio-visuals is quite limited, and there's definitely room for improvement for this feature.
-What does Mango Languages look like?

 Mango Languages is available on a desktop computer or as an app on a tablet or phone.
 The interface is clean, simple, and relatively easy to navigate across different devices.
 Upon logging in, the dashboard will show your current progress and allow you to resume practice where you left off.

 Who is Mango Languages Best For?

 Mango Languages is well suited for absolute beginners looking for well-organised, interactive lessons.
 However, Intermediate or experienced language learners may not find the content challenging enough.

 Part of the effectiveness of this resource lies in repetition.
 Words and short phrases become easy to recall during the course of a fairly short lesson.
 Unlike some platforms, it does not simply ask you to repeat an individual word in a predictable manner.
 Instead, it links words in increasingly complex but manageable sentences.
 Perfect for any one new to a language.